David A. Lilien

 Biography

-I am looking for students and a postdoc to start at IU in August, 2024.
-If you are a student interested in ice-flow modeling, ice-crystal fabric, or radioglaciology, please see opportunities below for more information or get in touch at dlilien@iu.edu.
+I am looking for students to start at IU in August, 2025.
+If you are a student interested in ice-flow modeling, ice-crystal fabric, or radioglaciology, please see opportunities on the new site below for more information or get in touch at dlilien@iu.edu.
+I am also looking for a postdoc (flexible project and start date).
+Please get in touch via email to discuss projects.

 Interests